 These levels were found to be much higher than the permissible level of mercury in the body.
-The normal serum and urinary levels of mercury were < 11 ug/L and < 10 ug/L, respectively.13
+The normal serum and urinary levels of mercury were < 11 ug/L and < 10 ug/L, respectively.

 It is rare to detect exposure to mercury in the general population, which can be hazardous only on a long-term exposure.
-The form of the mercuric compound is also vital to determine the toxicity profile whether it is elemental, mercurial salts, or it is inorganic mercury.13 Among the various forms of mercuric compounds, the inorganic form is found to be toxic to the kidney and the gut.
+The form of the mercuric compound is also vital to determine the toxicity profile whether it is elemental, mercurial salts, or it is inorganic mercury.
+Among the various forms of mercuric compounds, the inorganic form is found to be toxic to the kidney and the gut.
 The other two forms of the compound are found to cross the blood-brain barrier and cause neurotoxicity.
-Though all forms of mercury compounds lead to renal failure, it is the inorganic mercuric compounds that have drastic effects on the kidney.14
+Though all forms of mercuric compounds that have drastic effects on the kidney.